quux00/go-lightly/README.new.md

 ## Overview

-Go-lightly is a Clojure library that facilitates buildling concurrent programs in Clojure in the style built into the Go language.
+Go-lightly is a Clojure library that facilitates building concurrent programs in Clojure in the style built into the Go language.
 Go concurrency is based on the [Communicating Sequential Processes](http://en.wikipedia.org/wiki/Communicating_sequential_processes) (CSP) model of programming.

 The core concepts of the Go concurrency programming are: